gecoreto/angular-dynamic-dialog/README.md

 // app.module.ts
 import { NgModule } from '@angular/core';
 import { BrowserModule } from '@angular/platform-browser';
-import { GecoDialogModule } from 'angular-dynamic-dialog/geco-dialog'; // <-- import the module
+import { GecoDialogModule } from 'angular-dynamic-dialog'; // <-- import the module
 import { MyDynamicContentComponent } from './myDynamicContent.component';
 import { AppComponent } from './app.component';